Amanda Shaw: Recordings and videos

 Shaw has recorded two independently released albums, Little Black Dog (2001) and I'm Not a Bubble Gum Pop Princess (2004) – the latter including traditional Cajun melodies as well as eclectic choices like The Clash's "Should I Stay or Should I Go" and The Ramones' "I Wanna Be Your Boyfriend" (changed to "Girlfriend").
 In 2006 Shaw signed with Rounder Records.
-Two years later she released her third album Pretty Runs Out on Rounder.
+Two years later she released her third album, Pretty Runs Out, on Rounder.

 Shaw has appeared in two Disney Channel original movies filmed in New Orleans: Stuck in the Suburbs (2004) and Now You See It...
 (2005).
 One of her best-known screen roles is as a principal narrator in Hurricane on the Bayou (2006), a documentary about Hurricane Katrina and the erosion of Louisiana's wetlands.
 Her music is featured in Hurricane along with that of co-narrator Tab Benoit and New Orleans native Allen Toussaint.

-She also hosted the annual The Amanda Shaw Cajun Christmas Special on WGNO from 2017-2021.
+She also hosted the annual The Amanda Shaw Cajun Christmas Special on WGNO from 2017 to 2021.